-2. Precaution For Using R32 Refrigerant
+2. Precaution for Using R32 Refrigerant

-The basic installation work procedures are the same as conventional refrigerant (R410A, R22) models.
-However, pay careful attention to the following points:
+- The basic installation work procedures are the same as conventional refrigerant (R410A, R22) models. - However, pay careful attention to the following points:

-⚠ WARNING

-Since the working pressure is higher than that of refrigerant R22 models, some of the piping and installation and service tools are
+1. Since the working pressure is higher than that of refrigerant R22 models, some of the piping and installation and service tools are special.

-(See "2.1.
-Special tools for R32 (R410A)".)

 Especially, when replacing a refrigerant R22 model with a new refrigerant R32 model, always replace the conventional piping and flare nuts with the R32 and R410A piping and flare nuts on the outdoor unit side.
 For R32 and R410A, the same flare nut on the outdoor unit side and pipe can be used.

-Models that use refrigerant R32 and R410A have a different charging port thread diameter to prevent erroneous charging with 2. refrigerant R22 and for safety.
+0 2.
+Models that use refrigerant R32 and R410A have a different charging port thread diameter to prevent erroneous charging with refrigerant R22 and for safety.
 Therefore, check beforehand.
 [The charging port thread diameter for R32 and R410A is 12.7 mm (1/2 inch).]
+0 3.
 Be more careful than R22 so that foreign matter (oil, water, etc.) does not enter the piping.
 Also, when storing the piping, securely seal the opening by pinching, taping, etc. (Handling of R32 is similar to R410A.)

-Installation (Space)
+0

-- Must ensure the installation of pipe-work shall be kept to a minimum.
+- Installation (Space) - Must ensure the installation of pipe-work shall be kept to a minimum.
 Avoid use dented pipe and do not allow acute bending. - Must ensure that pipe-work shall be protected from physical damage. - Must comply with national gas regulations, state municipal rules and legislation.
-Notify relevant authorities in accordance with all applicable regulations - Must ensure mechanical connections be accessible for maintenance purposes. - In cases that require mechanical ventilation, ventilation openings shall be kept clear of obstruction. - When disposal of the product, do follow to the precautions in #12 and comply with national regulations. - Always contact to local municipal offices for proper handling. - Interconnecting refrigerant pipework, i.e. pipework external to the unitary components, should be marked with a Class label (see Figure 9.1 of Code of Practice) every two metres where the pipework is visible.
-This includes pipework located in a ceiling space or any void which a person may access for maintenance or repair work within that space.
+Notify relevant authorities in accordance with all applicable regulations.

+- Must ensure mechanical connections be accessible for maintenance purposes. - In cases that require mechanical ventilation, ventilation openings shall be kept clear of obstruction. - When disposal of the product, do follow to the precautions in #12 and comply with national regulations.
+Always contact to local municipal offices for proper handling.

+Servicing